fdcoull/set08103_assessment/use-cases/use-case-1.md

 ## MAIN SUCCESS SCENARIO

-1. Population information is requested from the system
+1. A report is requested on the largest to smallest population of an area
 2. Data is retrieved from database
-3. Report is generated
+3. Report is generated and provided back to the user

 ## EXTENSIONS